arblane/buttsbot-firebot-setup/README.md

 # buttsbot-firebot-setup
 Firebot setup to buttify chat messages.
-Modifed morningstargg's version to add in a Channel Point redemption to change the word for the current stream and responses.
+Modifed MorningStarGG's version to add in a Channel Point redemption to change the word for the current stream and responses.

 # Compatibility
+ + Firebot 5.61.1+
- + Firebot 5.58.0+
+   + Will not work in lower versions of Firebot

 # Install
 + Download